apaladiychuk/cognix/ReadMe.md

 To quickly bring a product to market, we are focusing on two key aspects:

 - 🔍 **Semantic Search for Business:** A plug-in for business applications like Teams, Slack, and SharePoint, providing efficient search functionality directly within these tools.
 The first implementation will be for Microsoft Teams.
-- 🤖 **AI Chatbot:** A versatile chatbot that can be integrated into any website, capable of handling customer support and various other topics as instructed.
+- 🤖 **AI Chatbot:** A versatile chatbot that can be integrated into any website, capable of talking about the site's products or services, handling customer support and various other topics as instructed.

 ## `Future Vision`